MrHighTech20/Terraform-Vcenter/README.md

 # Terraform-Vcenter
-Create virtual machines using terraform
+How to create virtual machines using terraform

 Hey everyone.
 I created a Terraform file to use with a vSphere (vCenter server) without template. but after you need config VM, for example I used Ubuntu Server 24.